Team Semantics and Independence Notions in Quantum Physics: Introduction

-The first author introduces in~\cite{MR3038040} a relational framework for developing the key notions and results on hidden variables and non-locality, which can be seen as a relational variant of the probabilistic setting of Brandenburger and Yanofsky~\cite{MR2443068}.
-He introduces what he calls ``relational empirical models'' and uses them to show that the basic results of the foundations of quantum mechanics, usually formulated in terms of probabilistic models, can be seen already on the level of mere (two-valued) relations.
-Our basic observation is that we can think of the relational empirical models of~\cite{MR3038040} as teams in the sense of team semantics.
-The basic quantum theoretical properties of relational empirical models can then be defined in terms of the independence atoms of independence logic~\cite{MR3038039}.
-We observe that the relationships between quantum theoretic properties of relational models become instances of logical consequence of independence logic in its team semantics.
-In fact, the existential-positive-conjuctive fragment suffices.
-The No-Go theorems become instances of failure of logical consequence between specific formulas of independence logic.
-This extends also to probabilistic models with independence logic replaced by the probabilistic independence logic of~\cite{MR3802381}, capturing the probabilistic notions of~\cite{MR2443068}.
+\Samson introduced in~\cite{MR3038040} a relational framework for developing the key notions and results on hidden variables and non-locality, which can be seen as a relational variant of the probabilistic setting of~\cite{MR2443068}.
+He introduced what he called ``relational empirical models'' and used them to show that the basic results of the foundations of quantum mechanics, usually formulated in terms of probabilistic models, can be seen already on the level of mere (two-valued) relations.
+Our key observation is that we can think of the relational empirical models of~\cite{MR3038040} as \emph{teams} in the sense of team semantics.
+The basic quantum-theoretic properties of relational empirical models can then be defined in terms of the independence atoms of independence logic~\cite{MR3038039}.
+We show that the relationships between quantum-theoretic properties of relational models become instances of logical consequence of independence logic in its team semantics.
+In fact, the existential-positive-conjunctive fragment suffices.
+The no-go theorems become instances of failure of logical consequence between specific formulas of independence logic.
+This extends also to probabilistic models, with independence logic replaced by the probabilistic independence logic of~\cite{MR3802381}, capturing the probabilistic notions of~\cite{MR2443068}.